mosdef-hub/mbuild/docs/quick_start/quick_start.rst

 **Note**: **foyer** and **GMSO** are used together with **mBuild** to create all the required files to conduct the simulations.

 In the following examples, a few different types of simulation boxes are constructed using the **MoSDeF** software.
-Additionally, examples for generating the files required to run different simulation engines are provided.

 Molecular simulations are comprised of many molecules contained in a